Justus-Onyancha/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+I opened postman and added a byebug in the controller under create verb First I edited the routes.rb to be just
+'resources :toys'
+rather than
+'resources :toys, only: [:index, :create, :update]'

 - Update the number of likes for a toy